The War Diary of Lieutenant William L Hayes M C

 24/25 March D Coy to Zivy Cave, holding the line while other Bgds completed final training.
 A Brigade, or at the very least a Battalion, was kept in the front line to give the impression that it was ‘war as usual’ to the enemy.

 The Creeping Barrage.
 Used with some success at the Somme, this artillery barrage was modified and perfected for use here.
-It would be a continual curtain of artillery being fired from behind the lines, over the heads of the attacking infantry for 3—6 minutes and moving forward 100 yards and repeating the process until it reached the Black line.
+It was a continual curtain of artillery being fired from behind the lines in a high arc over the heads of the attacking infantry for 3 — 6 minutes and moving forward 100 yards pausing with continual fire, advancing and repeating the process until it reached the Black line.
 Here it would pause and 200 yards further on continue a bombardment for 40 minutes.
 The infantry needed steady nerves and strong discipline to walk behind this curtain and attack anything in the revealed enemy trenches.
 1.6 million shells were allotted.
 The skill of the artillery that was required cannot be over dramatized.
-In many cases the firing, especially at the southern end, was done onto areas out of sight.
+In many cases the firing, especially at the southern end, was done onto areas out of sight of the guns.
+It was choreographed to the minute and done by mathematics alone.
+The map below shows the programmed artillery advancement from left to right, up the slope.

 The infantry attack consisted of advancing troops followed by platoons of ‘moppers-